BenSouchet/sorbus/tests/README.md

 Since Sorbus set the CSS properties for the Rouge tokens, it's important to know why each CSS property is applied to each token.

-To determine the best CSS properties for the tokens the idea is to "test" tokens in an IDE, in others words create files correponding to the tokens (one file per token) and check how it's rendered in the best corresponding IDE.
+To determine the best CSS properties for the tokens the idea is to "test" tokens in IDEs, in others words create files correponding to the tokens (one file per token) and check how it's rendered in the best corresponding IDE.

 The main goal is to determine the following CSS properties:
 - `font-style` (normal or italic)